JensBender/loan-default-prediction/README-hf-space.md

     - Sends form data as JSON to the backend API.
     - Displays prediction results and probabilities in real time.
 2. **FastAPI Backend (API Layer)**
-    - Receives requests from the `Gradio` frontend or direct API calls.
+    - Receives requests from the `Gradio` frontend or direct API requests.
     - Loads the pre-trained pipeline from the [Hugging Face Hub](https://huggingface.co/JensBender/loan-default-prediction-pipeline).
     - Validates and passes data through the pipeline, and applies the decision threshold.
     - Returns JSON responses containing predictions and probabilities.
 3. **ML Pipeline (Model Layer)**
-   - Implements a full `scikit-learn` pipeline with preprocessing and a Random Forest Classifier model.
+   - Implements a `scikit-learn` pipeline with a Random Forest Classifier model and preprocessing.
    - Performs feature engineering, scaling, and encoding.
    - Outputs predicted probabilities for both classes ("Default" and "No Default").
 4. **Deployment Environment**